Jose P. Fernandez, Jr., MD

 He serves as the director of the Hattiesburg Clinic autonomic disorder laboratory where tilt-table testing and testing of the autonomic sympathetic, parasympathetic, and sudomotor systems is conducted.
 The laboratory has been functional since 2005 and its personnel have undergone training and continuing education at the Mayo Clinic in Rochester, Minn.
 Autonomic disease may be primary, but it is often a complicating aspect of many other conditions like diabetes, Parkinson’s disease, metabolic syndrome and amyloidosis.

 Fernandez attends Saint Thomas Aquinas Catholic Church and Sacred Heart Catholic Church.

 “I feel I was born to be a neurologist.
 I love my studies in the field and I love my patients.” – Jose P. Fernandez, MD

-The Neurology Department provides evaluation and treatment of disorders affecting the nervous system in both the inpatient and outpatient setting.
+Neurology – Lincoln Center provides evaluation and treatment of disorders affecting the nervous system in both the inpatient and outpatient setting.